Glossary

 Boussinesq hypothesis#

 The Boussinesq hypothesis states that the turbulent stresses are related to the mean velocity gradients in a similar way as the viscous stresses are related to the total velocity gradients [GD17].
-In practice, the Boussinesq hypothesis corresponds to the assumption that the momentum transfer caused by turbulent eddies can be modeled with an eddy viscosity, which is important, for example, for turbulence terminations (e.g., in RANS models) [Bou77, Sch07].
+In practice, the Boussinesq hypothesis corresponds to the assumption that the momentum transfer caused by turbulent eddies can be modeled with an eddy viscosity, which is important, for example, for turbulence closures (e.g., in RANS models) [Bou77, Sch07].
 Caution: not to be confused with the Boussinesq approximation.

 French: hypothèse de Boussinesq